 Vulnerable young parents literature review

-The literature review was commissioned by Action for Children to consider the difficulties faced by not only teenage parents, but also older young parents in their early 20’s who are an often neglected group in social and economic policy.
+This research was commissioned by Action for Children to consider the difficulties faced by not only teenage parents, but also older young parents in their early 20’s who are an often neglected group in social and economic policy.

 Previous interventions have focussed on teenage pregnancy reduction, creating a policy landscape focussed on prevention with limited attention to support for young parents, especially for older young parents in their early 20’s.
 The aim of the Teenage Pregnancy Strategy was to halve the rate of teenage pregnancy by 2010 which was achieved in 2013 and therefore has been deemed a great public health success.
 Since this time there has been little policy consideration of the needs of teenage or young people who do become parents.